Mining stocks help Europe equities recover from losses

 By Sudip Kar-Gupta

-LONDON, May 30 European equities recovered on Thursday from losses over the last week, led by mining stocks, although many analysts saw markets stuck in a tight near-term range due to uncertainty over U.S. monetary stimulus policy.
+LONDON, May 30 European equities rose on Thursday, helped by mining stocks, although many analysts saw markets stuck in a tight near-term range due to uncertainty over U.S. monetary stimulus policy.

-The STOXX Europe 600 Basic Resources Index, which houses major mining stocks, led sectoral gainers with a 1.1 percent rise as a recovery in the price of gold boosted the shares of gold mining companies such as Fresnillo.
+The STOXX Europe 600 Basic Resources Index, which houses major mining stocks, led sectoral gainers with a 1.8 percent rise as a recovery in the price of gold boosted the shares of gold mining companies such as Rangold.

-However, the rally has faded over the last week on signs the U.S. Federal Reserve may scale back a key stimulus measure known as quantitative easing (QE), which has hit returns on bonds and driven investors over to the better returns offered by equities.
+However, the rally has faded over the last week on signs the U.S. Federal Reserve may scale back some stimulus measures.

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)